konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 | dataPath | Path to the JSON string of the merged data to use in the data workspace | No | |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components | Yes | false |

+## Changes in 1.3.1
+* Fix bug when there are no tags
+  * Without a default `[]` value when loading tags for components with jq, the tags variable would be an empty string instead of an empty array, which would result in an error running `jq 'length'` on it

 ## Changes in 1.3.0
 *  Updated the base image used in the task